Student and faculty member working on a project

 New students will be assigned an adviser when they declare psychology as their major.
 If you are unsure who that person is, see the department secretary, Lori Barry, in Buckham Hall A238.

-Students with Fewer than 24 Credits
+Students with Fewer than 60 Credits

 All Buffalo State students are assigned a professional adviser in Academic Commons.
 The department also assigns a faculty adviser to every declared major.
 You are welcome to work with either or both advisers.
-However, we strongly encourage all students to meet with you Psychology Department adviser about any psychology-related questions.
+However, we strongly encourage all students to meet with your Psychology Department adviser about any psychology-related questions.

 Find your adviser's name on your Banner or Degree Works pages.